 In Hebrews 9:3, Paul specifically designates the veil between the Holy Place and the Most Holy Place as “the second veil”:

 “For a tabernacle was prepared: the first part, in which was the lampstand, the table, and the showbread, which is called the sanctuary; and behind the second veil, the part of the tabernacle which is called the Holiest of All, which had the golden censer and the ark of the covenant overlaid on all sides with gold, in which were the golden pot that had the manna, Aaron’s rod that budded, and the tablets of the covenant; and above it were the cherubim of glory overshadowing the mercy seat.
 Of these things we cannot now speak in detail” (Hebrews 9:2-5).

-Later, in 1844, Christ entered through the “second veil” to the Most Holy Place.
+Later, in 1844, Christ entered to the Most Holy Place.
 And how can we be sure without a shadow of a doubt that in 1844 Christ entered the most holy place to start the last phase of Sanctuary services?
 The answer is found in the amazing fulfillment of the 2300 years prophecy.
 For more on that, please check the following links:

 In conclusion, after Christ fulfilled the sacrificial aspect of the Sanctuary service, He entered the Holy Place immediately after His ascension.
-Then, after His ministry there, He entered the Most Holy Place for the sanctuary to be cleansed.
+Then, after His ministry there, He entered the Most Holy Place for the sanctuary to be cleansed before His second coming.